 Finding out that a child or other loved one is suffering from an eating disorder is never easy.
 You may experience a range of emotions, from sadness to anger to guilt and many others.
 What you need to remember is that you are not alone and that there are many resources out there for parents and for eating disorder sufferers to get help.

-It’s important to try and get your child help for anorexia or bulimia.
+It’s important to try and get your child’s help with anorexia or bulimia.
 Eating disorders can have severe effects on a young person’s health and can even be fatal.
 It is also one of the most widely misunderstood disorders out there.
 Most people know little about disorders like anorexia or bulimia until someone in their lives is affected by it.
 The following are a few important things that parents of eating disorder sufferers should know about.

 1. People of all shapes and sizes suffer from eating disorders.